JonWil91/milestone-4/README.md

 * Want to click the Blog link in the navbar and visit the blog page
 * Want to click the Gallery button in the navbar and visit the Gallery page
-* Want to click the user Account button in the navbar and have an option to view the user account if signed in, and if not signed in then the option to sign out
+* Want to click the user Account button in the navbar and have an option to view the user account if signed in, and if not signed in then the option to sign in
 * Want the user Account button to provide an option to sign in or register as a new user if one has not already been created
 * Want the user profile button to take me to a user profile page
 * Want the sign out button to give me the option to sign out as a user